SolarLiner/implementing-testing/README.md

 Apparently I'm the only person here who doesn't know how to do this, so this may be useless, but it helps me understand; so here is a small guide to getting your project tested automatically, with coveage reports.
 And because every node.js programmer seems to know hoz to do this, we'll focus on Python.

 We will use Travis CI, Codacy and Coveralls, which are all free for open-source projects.
-(Thanks guys for doing this!)
+(Thanks guys for doing this!).
+I'm assuming you'll know how to sign up using GitHub, and select your project(s) in those services by yourself.

 ## Step 1: Writing some code.